 I went back and took a hard look at the pricing then realized that you could select the server you wanted.

-I knew Amazon AWS, we store our 60,000 images library there and complete website back ups.
+I knew Amazon AWS, we store our 60,000 image library AWS and complete website backups as well.

 Fun Factoid: Netflix is hosted on AWS

 I selected Vultr because of its reasonable pricing and I could hop on a server in Chicago which is my location.

 I set up a 4 GB Vultr server that met their “Free Trial” requirements.

 Once the server configuration and necessary apps added.
 I created sFTP logins and all the other baloney so I figured I’m ready for migration.

 I looked at their free migration which resolved to a page with a video of their migration plug-in which looked kind of cumbersome